Most companies approach employee performance monitoring the wrong way. They either:

 Here’s how you can then structure effective KPIs:

-- Primary metrics: The 2-3 core numbers that directly reflect job success.
+- Primary Metrics: The 2-3 core numbers that directly reflect job success.
 For sales, this might be revenue, deal closure rate, and churn.

-- Supporting metrics: The activities and milestones that lead to primary metric success.
+- Supporting Metrics: The activities and milestones that lead to primary metric success.
 This may include prospecting calls, proposal quality scores, or follow-up response times.

-- Health metrics: Numbers that ensure primary metrics aren’t being achieved at the expense of long-term success.
+- Health Metrics: Numbers that ensure primary metrics aren’t being achieved at the expense of long-term success.
 This could include team collaboration scores or customer satisfaction trends.

-But be careful not to drown your team in data.
+Be careful not to drown your team in data.
 Too many metrics create noise and confusion, so pick 3-5 KPIs that truly matter for each role.

-PRO TIP : Teramind’s comprehensive reporting suite provides real-time dashboards for your team’s KPIs, so both managers and employees can track progress transparently.
-These visualizations make performance data accessible and actionable.
+Teramind’s productivity analysis suite provides real-time dashboards for your team’s KPIs and OKRs, so both managers and employees can track progress transparently.

 3. Review Work in Progress Regularly

-The most effective performance monitoring happens in real-time, not just during scheduled reviews.
 While annual performance reviews have their place, they should be a summary of ongoing conversations, not the conversation itself.

 With regular check-ins, you can:

-- Provide direct Feedback: Don’t sugarcoat or delay necessary conversations.
+- Provide Direct Feedback: Don’t sugarcoat or delay necessary conversations.
 Tackle performance issues immediately with specific examples and clear expectations for improvement.

-- Offer support: This might include connecting them with resources, setting up new mentorship opportunities, or working together to develop new skills.
+- Offer Support: This might include connecting them with resources, setting up new mentorship opportunities, or working together to develop new skills.

-- Adjust your goals: Review and update goals quarterly based on changing business needs and employee capabilities.
+- Adjust Your Goals: Review and update goals quarterly based on changing business needs and employee capabilities.
 Document changes and make sure everyone understands the reasoning behind them.

 This creates a clear paper trail of discussions, decisions, and progress over time.
 When meetings need to be rescheduled, try to keep them within the same week to prevent issues from piling up.